 Mix on medium speed using the dough hook and adjust with flour if necessary to make a soft, pliable dough that is tacky but not sticky.

-Transfer the dough to a clean large bowl and cover with plastic wrap, kitchen towel, or a plate.
+Transfer the dough to a clean large bowl and cover with plastic wrap, a kitchen towel, or a plate.

 Shaping the Couronne (refer to photo tutorial at the end of the post)